Dansby Swanson Player Props: Cubs vs. Dodgers

-The Chicago Cubs, including Dansby Swanson (hitting .282 in his past 10 games, with a double, seven walks and three RBI), battle starter Michael Grove and the Los Angeles Dodgers at Wrigley Field, Thursday at 7:40 PM ET.
+The Chicago Cubs, including Dansby Swanson (batting .270 in his past 10 games, with a double, eight walks and two RBI), take on starter Julio Urias and the Los Angeles Dodgers at Wrigley Field, Friday at 2:20 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Athletics.

 Dansby Swanson Game Info & Props vs. the Dodgers